 OptionsHouse’s blog offers some top tips for diversification, as well, which is just about the extent of the asset allocation information we can find on their site, other than trading webinars that are admittedly useful.
 In this respect, TradeKing offers a few more direct resources to help with asset allocation, though both platforms make it easy to do it yourself.

-That said, one advantage OptionsHouse has in this regard is the ability to perform virtual trading — you can test out trading strategies without incurring any risk, a feature that TradeKing lacks.
+That said, one advantage OptionsHouse has in this regard is the ability to perform virtual trading — you can test out trading strategies without risking real money, a feature that TradeKing lacks.